List of DC Universe locations: Evergreen City

 Evergreen City is the former home of Green Lantern Hal Jordan.
 It is located in Washington.
+Hal Jordan was an insurance salesman for the Evergreen Insurance Company for a brief period.

 Fairfax

 Fairfax is a New England town that is home to Chris King and Vicki Grant.

 Fairfield

 Fairfield is the former home of Billy Batson (Captain Marvel), Mary Batson (Mary Marvel), and their adopted parents.
 It is later destroyed by Mister Atom.

 Fawcett City

 Fawcett City is the home of Captain Marvel, the Marvel Family, Bulletman and Bulletgirl, Ibis the Invincible, and several other characters formerly associated with Fawcett Comics.